 When drafting a Durable Power of Attorney careful attention should be paid not only to the laws of the domicile of the Grantor but also to those where he or she owns real property.
 For example, the District of Columbia Code requires a specific paragraph to be printed at the top of the first page of a durable power of attorney if it is to be used to sell real estate.

-Robert A. Gazzola is an attorney in the law firm of Quinn, Racusin & Gazzola Chartered located at 888 17th Street, N.W., Suite 640, Washington, D.C.
-20006 (telephone: 202-842-9300), and practices estate planning and administration, Elder Law and guardianship and conservatorship law in the District of Columbia, Maryland and Virginia.
+Robert A. Gazzola is a principal in the law firm of Quinn, Racusin & Gazzola Chartered located at 888 17th Street, Suite 640, Washington, DC 20006 (telephone: 202-842-9300), and practices estate planning and administration, Elder Law and guardianship and conservatorship law in the District of Columbia, Maryland and Virginia.